01101010110/Pumpkin-Pete-Quests/Quests.md

 <br><br>
 **Follow-Up Choices** (if you investigate):<br>
 🕵️ Start the scavenger hunt.<br>
 🎭 Decline the risky bet.
 <br><br>
 **Outcomes**:<br>
 You uncover something valuable and receive 5 Wheat Seed. (🕵️ Start the scavenger hunt.)<br>
 You walk away, curious but cautious.
-You receive 50 Coins 🪙. (🎭 Decline the risky bet.)
+You receive 50 Coins 🪙. (🎭 Decline the risky bet.)<br>
+You receive 50 Coins 🪙. (🚶 Ignore it.)
 <br><br>
 **Screenshots**:<br>
 <img